Providing healthcare on the street

 Linkage

-• People who need additional support to thrive in community may be linked to programs such as Intensive Case Management services or In Home Support Services.
+• People who need extra support to thrive in community may be linked to programs like intensive case management (ICM) or in-home support services (IHSS).

 • Once patients reach a certain level of stability, we support them in graduating from our services to traditional primary care.